Anti-Inflammatory Diet Plan →

 Jump to Recipe

-overhead: casserole dish of cider baked apple slices
+overhead view casserole dish filled with cider baked apple slices this for later

 Cider baked apple slices